All Collections

 Use the element > element selector to select elements with a specific parent.

 Note: Elements that are not directly a child of the specified parent are not selected.
+For example,

 ID Selector